dyurovsky/85309/syllabus/index.md

 You are welcomed, and encouraged, to work with each other on the problems.
 But, *you must turn in your own work*.

 **Submission instructions:** You will turn in your problem sets by submitted them through Google Classroom.
-We strongly recommend working in a word processor of your choice (Word, Google Docs, etc.), saving your work as PDF, and submitting the PDF.
+You are welcome to write up problem sets in a word processor of your choice (Word, Google Docs, etc.), but we strongly suggest saving the file as a PDF and submitting the PDF.
 This will ensure that what we read is exactly what you intended to submit.
-You are also welcomed to submit your document as a Word file as well, however if we cannot open your file you will receive a 0 on the problem set
+You are also welcome to do the work in a notebook and upload a picture of each notebook page.

 All assignments will be time stamped and late work will be penalized based on this time stamp (see late work policy below).